 Under the terms and subject to the conditions contained in a distribution agreement dated May 7, 2007, as amended, which we refer to as the distribution agreement, we have agreed to sell the securities to CSSU.
 The distribution agreement provides that CSSU is obligated to purchase all of the securities if any are purchased.

-CSSU proposes to offer the securities at the offering price set forth on the cover page of this pricing supplement and may receive discounts and commissions of \$40.00 per \$1,000 principal amount of securities and will forgo fees for sales to fiduciary accounts.
+CSSU proposes to offer the securities at the offering price set forth on the cover page of this pricing supplement and will receive discounts and commissions of \$37.80 per \$1,000 principal amount of securities and will forgo fees for sales to fiduciary accounts.
 CSSU may re-allow some or all of the discount on the principal amount per security on sales of such securities by other brokers or dealers.
 If all of the securities are not sold at the initial offering price, CSSU may change the public offering price and other selling terms.
-We may also sell the securities to CSSU as principal for its own accounts.
-If a substantial portion of the securities held by CSSU were to be offered for sale in the secondary market, if any, following the offering of the securities, the value of the securities may fall.

-An affiliate of Credit Suisse has paid or may pay in the future a fixed amount to broker-dealers in connection with the costs of implementing systems to support these securities.
+An affiliate of Credit Suisse has paid or may pay in the future a fixed amount to broker dealers in connection with the costs of implementing systems to support these securities.